 Essential Assessment & Mathematics Victorian Curriculum 2.0 [For Parents]

 The Victorian Government has recently changed the F-10 school Mathematics curriculum to raise Australian learning outcomes to meet higher international standards.
-This new curriculum was released in Term 3, 2023.
+This new curriculum was released in Term 3, 2023 and mandated in Term 1, 2025.

 Attainment Levels in Victorian Curriculum 2.0 vs Victorian Curriculum 1.0